RyanHaki/APCSPwebPage/_pages/02_Notes.md

 ---
+toc: true
-layout: categories
+layout: page
-permalink: /categories/
-title: Tags
+title: Vocab
-search_exclude: true
----

 ---

 ### This year's vocabulary includes:
 - Function - A group of related statements that perform a specific task
 - Def - The command to define a function